madprops/ezkl/README.md

 It's possible to use multiple keywords to specify path hierarchy:

-"z code tetris" matches paths like `~/code/tetris`.
+"z code tetris" matches paths like `/code/something/tetris`.

 Using 'd' at a prompt removes that path from the paths file.

-There's a `--paths` flag to print all paths.